 Presidencies and councils are expected to meet regularly.
-Each presidency and council has a leader who has been called and set apart.
-These leaders seek the Lord’s guidance in planning council meetings.
+Leaders seek the Lord’s guidance in planning council meetings.
 They also seek input from council members in deciding what to discuss.

 Leaders let council members know of the matters for discussion in advance.
 Council members prepare to share insights about these matters.
 For ward and stake councils, much of this preparation occurs in presidency meetings.

 Council members prepare themselves spiritually to participate in council meetings.

 The Lord said, “Let one speak at a time and let all listen unto his sayings, that when all have spoken that all may be edified of all, and that every man may have an equal privilege” (Doctrine and Covenants 88:122).
 This principle applies to Church councils.

 During a council meeting, the leader (or someone the leader assigns) explains the matter being considered.
 The leader then encourages discussion among all council members, asking questions and seeking ideas.

 The leader encourages members to speak openly and honestly.
 The diverse backgrounds, ages, experiences, and viewpoints of council members enrich the council.
 Members share suggestions and listen to each other respectfully.
 As they seek to know the Lord’s will, a spirit of inspiration and unity can prevail.

 In a council that includes women and men, the leader seeks insights and ideas from both.
 Women and men often have different perspectives that provide needed balance.
 Men and women reach better decisions and have greater success in the Lord’s service as they value each other’s contributions and work together.